 So I'm going to start by putting into practice what my mind is trying to teach me here.

-Two things have worked for me thus far in 2016 as I try to eat more fruits & veggies.
+Two things have worked for me thus far, as I try to eat more fruits & veggies.

 Yes, my first suggestion can be rationalized away with the same three lame excuses I just went over - time, money, and energy.
 I know, I know... it totally goes against all reason, but hear me out.